-One key indicator of health is access to fresh, affordable, healthy foods.
+Access to fresh, affordable, healthy foods is a key indicator of Health & Well-Being (one of the Five Elements of a Thriving Community.)
 According to Feeding America, people who live in rural areas often face hunger at higher rates than people who live in urban areas.
 Living in a rural community comes with unique challenges, including lack of transportation when the nearest grocery store is at a greater distance than one mile and the nearest food pantry or food bank is potentially hours away.
 In rural areas, job opportunities are more concentrated in low-wage industries and see higher rates of unemployment and underemployment.
 In urban areas, the food deserts exist in areas with higher populations of families with low-income.

 As part of the COVID-19 response, the USDA started exercising authority under the Families First Coronavirus Response Act to purchase and distribute agricultural products to those in need through USDA Food Boxes.
 Through this program, Eat Greater Des Moines is working with additional United Way partners like DMARC, Hunger Free Dallas County, and The Helping Hand Food and Clothing Pantry of Warren County to go above and beyond in delivering boxes to those who need them most.